FormidableLabs/spectacle/CONTRIBUTING.md

 We have slower checks for the outputs created by our `create-spectacle` package that are run in CI, but you generally won't need to run unless you are developing that package.

 First, you can install Chromium to use in `puppeteer` or use a local Chrome instance.
 We only presently have Mac instructions and will get to Windows/Linux support when we get demand.
+You only need to do the following step once.

 ```sh
 # Option 1 -- Do nothing!
 If you have the Mac Chrome app, you can skip this step!